wayne-kirk-schmidt/broadcom-downloader/README.md

 Broadcom Download
 =================

-This is a small wrapper to manage the downloading, unpacking, and staging of broadcom log files
+This is a wrapper to download, stage, and publish Broadcom log files to Sumo Logic

 Installing the Scripts
 =======================

 Written in bash, this script is designed to be Unix agnostic and used in DevOps scripts.

-You will need to use Bash 4+ as some of the scripts use associative arrays in the scripts.
+Please ensure you have at least version 4+ of Bash installed

 Please follow the following steps to install: